 Estimated reading time: 3 minutes

 Repurposing pieces that have been discarded as trash or being sold as is, is super rewarding.
 If you haven’t tried it yet, it’s easy and fun.
 You may get addicted!
 Furniture can be repurposed into anything.
-I love turning chairs into all sorts of things.
+We love turning chairs into all sorts of things.
 Shelves, benches, dog dish holders, etc… The sky is the limit.

 Chairs are great to repurpose since you can get them for next to nothing.
 And, like updating or painting a chair planter, or just a simple bench, it’s incredibly practical for everyday use!
 You also most likely have a couple old chairs in the garage or basement that need a purpose.
-Turning two painted chairs with MudPaint into a bench is a great way to reuse and it will look great in an entry area or porch.
+Turning painted chairs with MudPaint into a bench is a great way to reuse and it will look great in an entry area or porch.
 For the kids, guests, pets, a bench is a useable decorative element to your space.
 This DIY project doesn’t take long with MudPaint and it is easy to do.

 It’s very easy to make chairs in to a bench like the above sent in to us from a happy customer in Montana!